My Sharona: Reception

-Produced by Mike Chapman, the song's clean sound was also reminiscent of the sound of the 1960s British Invasion.
-Billboard Magazine described "My Sharona" as "an energetic raker with a subtle melody."
+Produced by Mike Chapman, the song's clean sound was reminiscent of the sound of the 1960s British Invasion.
+Billboard Magazine described "My Sharona" as "an energetic rocker with a subtle melody line."
 Dick Nusser of Billboard remarked on the song's "catchy, deliberately awkward, stop-go drum and guitar breaks", its "quirky lyrics" and "suggestive tone", and that the song will "make you ready, willing and able to hum the refrain at the right moment."
 Cash Box said it begins with "slamming drums and rock steady, building guitar work."
 In the Pazz & Jop 1979 Critic's Poll, "My Sharona" and Fleetwood Mac's "Tusk" were tied for sixth place in the list of top singles of the year.

 Chris Woodstra of AllMusic has subsequently referred to the song as an "unforgettable hit."
 The New Rolling Stone Album Guide claimed that the song "was a hit for a good reason.
 The beat is urgent, the chorus calls out for drunken shouting along and the guitar solo is a firecracker flash."

 Legacy

+"My Sharona" has retrospectively been viewed as a symbol for the fall of the 1970s' disco and the rise of the 1980s' new wave.
 The New York Times called the song "an emblem of the new wave era in rock and a prime example of the brevity of pop fame."

-During the making of Michael Jackson's 1982 Thriller album, producer Quincy Jones aspired to include a rock-and-roll-inspired song in the vein of "My Sharona."
+During the making of Michael Jackson's 1982 Thriller album, producer Quincy Jones aspired to include a rock-and-roll-inspired song in the vein of "My Sharona".
 Jackson subsequently wrote "Beat It".

 In 2008, "My Sharona" was ranked in two Billboard 50th anniversary charts.
 It ranked 75 on the Billboard Hot 100 All-Time Top Songs and 16 on the Top Billboard Hot 100 Rock Songs.